 There’s more to yoga than those sleek yoga pants

 Yoga is almost like golf.
-You don’t have to be a pro to get started in yoga.
-Whether you are young or old, overweight or fit, yoga has the power to calm your mind and strengthen your body.
+You don’t have to be a pro to get started.
+Whether you are young or old, overweight or fit, it has the power to calm your mind and strengthen your body.

-Don’t be intimidated by yoga terminologies, fancy rooms, pricey yoga pants, and complicated poses.
-Grab your mat and follow the 12 tips below to get you started in yoga:
+Don’t be intimidated by the terminologies, fancy rooms, pricey yoga pants, and complicated poses.
+Grab your mat and follow the 12 tips below to get you started:

 1. Begin where you are.

 Throw away the idea that you should already be flexible before you can start yoga.

 Beginners can start it in a gentle class.
 Gentle classes move at a slower pace, which will allow you to learn the postures and breathwork comfortably.

 Before starting yoga, creating an intention can help set the tone for your practice and prepare your mind for a reflective experience.
 Whether your intention is patience, peace, or gratitude, centering your mind around that thought will put you in the moment.